Universal Hitchin moduli spaces: Universal -Higgs bundle moduli

-for pairs $(g,h)$, where $g$ is a K\"ahler metric on $X$ with total volume $V$ and $h\in \Omega^0(E_G(G/K))$ is a reduction of structure group of $E$ to $K$.
+for pairs $(g,h)$ consisting of a K\"ahler metric $g$ on $X$ with total volume $V$ and a reduction $h\in \Omega^0(E_G(G/K))$ of the structure group of $E$ to $K$.
 A solution $(g,h)$ of the equations \eqref{eq:charmonicgI} determines then a solution of \eqref{eq:cHitchinint}, given by the triple $(J,A_h,-i(\varphi-\tau_h \varphi))$.
 We are ready to present our last main result.

 \begin{theorem} Let $(E,\varphi)$ be stable $G$-Higgs bundle over a compact Riemann surface $X = (\Sigma,J)$ with genus $g(\Sigma) \geqslant 2$.
 Then, for any fixed total volume $V > 0$ and parameter $\varepsilon \in \{-1,1\}$, there exists $\alpha_0 > 0$ such that for any $0 < \alpha < \alpha_0$ there exists a solution $(g_\alpha,h_\alpha)$ of the equations \eqref{eq:cHitchinint} with